Wages

 How Wages Work

-Consider a fast-food franchise in a state that passes legislation raising its minimum wage from $10 to $15 per hour over a two-year period.
+Consider a fast-food franchise in a mid-sized American city.
+The state government passes legislation raising the minimum wage from $10 to $15 per hour over a two-year period to address rising cost-of-living concerns.
+The franchise owner must now re-evaluate their entire business model to maintain profitability while complying with the new law.

 Common Beginner Mistakes